SaveSavio/wearable_tidy/README.md

 # wearable_tidy

-## _parseljc_
 Get Samsung Galaxy S data and tidy it up.

-get_proj_data.R is a script containing the function get_proj_data() which will retrieve the project data .zip file to the current working directory, then unzip it, leaving a folder named "UCI HAR Dataset" containing the data needed for the main script.
+get_proj_data.R is a script which will retrieve the project data .zip file to the current working directory, then unzip it, leaving a folder named "UCI HAR Dataset" containing the data needed for the main script.

 run_analysis.R is the main script for this project.
 Here are the instructions: